brosenan/y0/doc/spec_analyzer.md

        :line 8
        :lang "y4"
        :langmap langmap
+       :errors [{:explanation ["The wrong error was reported:"
-       :errors [{:explanation ["No rules are defined to translate statement" `(this-is-unexpected)
+                               "No rules are defined to translate statement" `(this-is-unexpected)
                                "and therefore it does not have any meaning"] :line 2}]}